DigonIO/pypermission/docs/docs/ansi.md

+---
+description: "PyPermission - The python RBAC library.
+Comparison of PyPermission’s design and features with the ANSI RBAC standard, including noted deviations."
+---

 # Comparing PyPermission with ANSI RBAC

 The RBAC standard published by ANSI/INCITs [^1] [^2] expands on the NIST RBAC model.